Why Gentle Parenting Often Results in a Train Wreck

 Ok, this is where I really think gentle parenting aficionados lose the plot.
 Feelings are really just the body’s manifestation of what we’re thinking.
 In other words, feelings are thoughts.
 The average human brain processes some 70,000 thoughts a day, and the large majority of those thoughts are unconscious, so we’re aware of only a fraction of them.
 These thoughts are usually fairly transitory, but it’s easy for us to get stuck on one, and that’s when they start to manifest in our body and make us uncomfortable, happy, sad, or whatever.
 Have you ever noticed that if you concentrate on a thought, it tends to get bigger?
 Let’s say you’re anxious about something.
 Say you have to give a speech.
 You’re worried about the speech; you fret for days before.
 Your throat becomes dry every time you think about it, and you feel sick.
 Your thoughts are manifesting in your body as feelings.

 Concentrating on various uncomfortable thoughts will make them worse.
-I’ve no doubt some psychologists would give me a hard time on this because what I’m saying here goes against the whole way our society deals with psychological traumas, which is to heal yourself by focusing on your traumas, a strategy I think is ill advised.
-Teaching your child to ‘evaluate’ every feeling is simply going to mean that they dwell on every feeling, and not every feeling is even worthy of being dwelled upon, especially if it makes them feel even worse to keep thinking about it.
+I’ve no doubt some psychologists would give me a hard time on this because what I’m saying here goes against the whole way our society deals with psychological traumas, which is to heal yourself by focusing on your traumas, a strategy I think is ill-advised.
+Teaching your child to “evaluate” every feeling will only make them dwell on every feeling, and not every feeling is worth dwelling on, especially if it makes them feel worse.
 It’s much better to learn how to let those feelings go in the first place, and that requires realizing that hanging on to them doesn’t get them anywhere or accomplish anything remotely positive.

 What gentle parenting often results in a train wreck: Not all feelings should be given legitimacy.

 Also, encouraging children to express their feelings every time they feel like it gives all feelings the same validity.
 Every feeling carries the same amount of weight.
-Of course, feelings are important, but they are not the be all and end all.
-Feeling angry because Mom won’t allow her phone conversation to be interrupted by you is not the same as feeling hurt and confused because the dog just bit you.
+Of course, feelings are important, but they are not the be-all and end-all.
+Feeling frustrated because Mom won’t allow her phone conversation to be interrupted by you is not the same as feeling hurt and confused because the dog just bit you.
 There’s also a time and a place to express emotions, which brings us to the next point.

 Why gentle parenting often results in a train wreck: Not all feelings are equal.